evaristocuesta/evaristocuesta.com/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-resume/issues) here on GitHub or leave a comment on the [theme overview page at Start Bootstrap](https://startbootstrap.com/theme/resume/).
+[Open a new issue](https://github.com/evaristocuesta/evaristocuesta.com/issues) here on GitHub.

-## About
+## Credits

+This website is based on Start BootStrap.

 Start Bootstrap is an open source library of free Bootstrap themes and templates.
 All of the free themes and templates on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.